Kitware/kwiver/python/README.md

 We assume CMake is available on the system.
 Otherwise, CMake is also installable via pip.
 Will be installed via above requirements file.

+PyBind11 is used extensively here to facilitate the binding interface.
+PyBind11 version 2.8.0 is currently being utilize

 ```bash
 python3 setup.py bdist_wheel \